GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ### Multiple Policy Objects

 The bridge also supports multiple policy objects in a policy file.
-This allows for more complex scenarios where multiple credentials are expected to perform authorization.
+This allows for more complex scenarios where multiple credentials are needed to perform authorization.
 An example of such a policy file is:

 ```json